d-m-bailey/stic/README.md

 Stacked-chip Terminal Connectivity Check

 Checks the terminal positions on a set of stacked chips for alignment.

-TSV ports must exist on every chip (blank ports allowed) COIL ports must have the same winding direction.
+TSV ports must exist on every chip (blank ports allowed).

+COIL ports must have the same winding direction.

 Input is an xml file defining